blair-aitken/bac-calculator/README.md

 ## Overview

-The BAC calculator serves as a tool for determining alcohol dosing based on an adjusted Widmark formula.
+The BAC calculator serves as a tool for determining alcohol dosing based on an adjusted Watson method.
 It's designed to assist in estimating the amount of alcohol required to reach a target BAC.

 ## Table of Contents